SuperOffice/SDK-Doc/COM.IDatabase/Developer's Guide/Using SuperOfficeDB/Getting an ADO Connection.md

 Set db = app.Database
 Set objConn = db.GetADOConnection

-Instead, use the [GetADOConnectionString](SUPEROFFICEDBLib~Database~GetADOConnectionString.md) function to get the connection string, then use that to connect an ADO object you have made yourself.
+Instead, use the <see cref="Database.GetADOConnectionString">GetADOConnectionString</see> function to get the connection string, then use that to connect an ADO object you have made yourself.